getreu/tp-note/docs/source/tpnote--manual.md

       under Windows.
 To register your own text editor, please consult the man-page.
 For best user experience, I recommend text editors with internal markup previewer.

+[^2]: The compulsory trailing `-` separator is not considered to be part of a
+      sort-tag, although dashes within the sort-tag are allowed.

 [^3]: At the moment I do not recommend using [Typora](<https://typora.io/#download>) because of
       this bug: [Errornous rendering when the value of the last header var